Orchard Village

-Orchard Village, formerly known as the Mardyke Estate, is a housing development in the South Hornchurch area of London, England.
+Orchard Village, on the site of the former Mardyke Estate, is a housing development in the South Hornchurch area of London, England.
 From 2009 to 2017 the site underwent regeneration as part of the London Riverside part of the Thames Gateway.
-The estate was transferred from Havering London Borough Council to Old Ford Housing Association in March 2008 and redevelopment work started in November 2009.
-Most of the existing housing, including a number of high rise blocks and flats, were demolished.
+Mardyke Estate was built by Hornchurch Urban District Council in the early 1960s.
+It was transferred from Havering London Borough Council to Old Ford Housing Association in March 2008 and redevelopment work started in November 2009.
+Most of the existing housing, including six high rise blocks and flats, were demolished.

 History

 Mardyke Estate

 The original estate was built by Wates Ltd for Hornchurch Urban District Council on land that was previously the Mardyke Farm.
 The Mardyke is a minor tributary of the River Thames in Thurrock.
-The 4.2 ha site was built in the 1960s, primarily for workers at the Ford Dagenham automobile construction plant which it borders.
-It was on the A1306 close to the A13.
-The estate is not served by any Tube lines, with Dagenham Heathway being the nearest tube station, and Dagenham Dock being the nearest railway station.
-The 365 bus route had numerous stops within the estate.
+The 4.2 ha site was built in the 1960s.
+It was on the A1306, close to the A13.

-The estate included a number of maisonettes, low-rise flats, and six high-rise buildings, each 38 m tall and consisting of 13 floors.
+The estate included maisonettes, low-rise flats, and six high-rise buildings, each 38 m tall and consisting of 13 floors.
 They were named Chantry House, Dearsley House, Mardyke House, Perry House, Roman House and Templar House.
 There were 490 housing units for rent and 57 leasehold properties.
 The estate lacked private space and the juxtapositions of bedsits and maisonettes was not popular.
-Havering Council transferred the estate to Old Ford Housing Association, which is part of the Circle Anglia Group.
+In 2008, Havering Council transferred the estate to Old Ford Housing Association, part of the Circle Anglia Group.